 My first time through the album, I found myself bored and slightly annoyed.
 These songs didn’t sound bad, they were just kind of blah.
 The album is littered with piano ballads and simple guitar sung folkish alt-rock songs.
 FYI, I de-favorited this album after listening to it on Tidal.

-I’ll be honest, the little album that could grew on me, and tho she still has room to grow, her soft and sweet voice has infiltrated my imagination, reminding that despite all the odds, this is the one I return to.
+I’ll be honest, the little album that could grow on me, and tho she still has room to grow, her soft and sweet voice has infiltrated my imagination, reminding that despite all the odds, this is the one I return to.

 I give it 3 stars, for reminding me soft rock still exists, even if it is of the bland variety.